The Complete Guide to a Political Campaign Budget

 Raising early money

-It’s our experience with campaign budgeting that a good chunk of your money will come in the door late in the campaign when donors are paying the most attention.
-Getting money in the door earlier can be a lot tougher.
+A good chunk of your money will come in the door late in the campaign when donors are paying the most attention.
+Getting money in the door earlier can be a lot tougher, but it’s really important.
 You will frequently be met with the “I’ll revisit this when we get closer” line by many donors on the phone.
-But having a plan to raise early money is critical because it allows you to pay your staff, build a website, and lay the groundwork for a successful campaign.
+Having a plan to raise early money allows you to pay your staff, build a website, print walk lit, and lay the groundwork for a successful campaign.
 That could mean calling on your friends and family (personal circle) early or keeping potential donors up to date on your campaign about endorsements or progress to encourage them to give early.

 What should I spend money on?